 In this study, the researchers collected monocytes from the blood of breast cancer patients and tried to differentiate them in the laboratory into pro-inflammatory macrophages, which tell the immune system to send reinforcements to the tumor site.
 Monocytes were collected from 44 blood samples donated by breast cancer patients treated in France and at Pérola Byington Hospital in Brazil, as well as 25 samples from healthy individuals who served as controls.

 “We used a cocktail of cytokines [signaling proteins that modulate the immune system] to try to induce monocytes to differentiate into pro-inflammatory macrophages.
 In theory, this type of cell is supposed to tell the organism it has a tumor and eliminate it,” Ramos said.
 “However, the monocytes failed to perform this role in approximately 40% of the patients and displayed a very similar profile to that of the intratumoral macrophages associated with an adverse outcome.”

 The researchers then analyzed monocyte gene expression to determine which messenger RNAs the cells were producing.
 The analysis identified alterations to several signaling pathways, even in patients whose cells differentiated into macrophages like they should in healthy subjects.

 “This confirms that breast cancer isn’t just a local disease.
-It doesn’t affect only the breast but affects all cells systemically.
-The defense cells are already altered when they enter the bloodstream,” Barbuto told.
+It doesn’t affect only the breast, but affects all cells systemically.
+The defense cells are already altered when they enter the bloodstream,” Barbuto said.

 The researchers cannot yet explain exactly how these tumors interfere with the immune system.
 “One possibility is the secretion of transcription factors [proteins with a modulating function] into the blood,” Ramos said, “another hypothesis could be a systemic effect via the bone marrow, but this is harder to verify.
 In this case, the disease could affect monocyte precursor cells.”